Dairy and Iron: Can You Take Them Together?

 1

-Calcium interferes with the transfer of iron through enterocytes (intestinal lining cells), likely by competing for transporter proteins like DMT1 and ferroportin.
-This affects both heme iron from meat and non-heme iron from plants and supplements.
+Calcium appears to interfere with the transfer of iron through the cells lining the intestine into the bloodstream, possibly by competing for transporter proteins that move iron across those cells.
+It can reduce uptake of both heme iron from meat and non-heme iron from plants and supplements.

 2

-Dairy delivers a concentrated calcium dose alongside casein and whey proteins.
-Both proteins independently bind to iron in the gut and reduce absorption beyond what calcium alone would cause.
+Dairy delivers calcium alongside casein and whey proteins, which can bind iron in the gut and modestly reduce its absorption beyond what calcium alone would do.

 3